Beating the Casinos: The Harvard & MIT Blackjack Scam

 Screenshot 2024-04-05 113843

 By 1993, and with most players banned from almost all casinos, The blackjack scam finally came to an end.
-After 10+ years, the group had little alternative but to close down operations and drift into other endeavors.
+After 10+ years, the group had little alternative but to close down operations and drift into other endeavours.

 Have they really shut down the scam though?
 Or has the scam continued through other people, in different countries, and throughout the world?
 It is difficult for anyone to know whether it totally shut down, as with such a foolproof system, and a world full of casinos, you'd imagine that many people would line up to be involved!